Coming Fall 2020

-Don Tate brings to life the incredible true story of William Still’s life and work as a record keeper of enslaved people who had fled to freedom.
-Tate’s powerful words and artwork are sure to inspire readers in this first-ever picture book biography of the Father of the Underground Railroad.
+Award-winning author-illustrator Don Tate brings to life the incredible, stranger-than-fiction true story of William Still, a man who dedicated his life to recording the stories of enslaved people fleeing to freedom.
+Tate’s powerful words and artwork are sure to inspire young readers in this first-ever picture book biography of the Father of the Underground Railroad.

 Publication Date: 11/1/2020